-Acting for Camera: Performance Workshop is a variable credit class for pass/fail.
+Acting for Camera: Performance Workshop is a variable credit class.
 This class is offered in tandem with Acting for Camera 1-3.
 The workshop is designed for rehearsal and blocking for filmed and live performances.

 ACTF-423: Acting for Camera 2 (5)